souchtal/fti/docs/source/codeformatting.rst

 Coding Style
 -----------------------

 cpplint checks C/C++ files style issues following Google C/C++ style guide_.
+Please visit this guide to understand how you should format your code to comply to FTI's style.

-Fortran's and CMake style checkers have a plenty of formatting options, as their websites lists.
+Fortran's and CMake style checkers have a plenty of formatting options, as the respective documentation lists.
 For FTI, we choose to adopt the following style rules:

 **Formatting options for Fortran Files**